oustling/dicom_profile_fitting/README.md

 # dicom_profile_fitting
 Tools for viewing and manipulating dicom images acquired by Elekta iViewGT system.
+Altogether it is a scripts chain that allows one to check if structure imaged by iViewGT has Gaussian or Voigt profile shape.

 There are following scripts: